mrdsx/password-manager/README.md

 # Password Manager

 This is my Password Manager App.
 I'm currently developing it as the side project.
-The key features of this app are:
+The features are:

 - creating/editing/deleting logins
-- search among passwords by login
+- search passwords by login
 - creating/editing/deleting folders (SOON)

 ## Tech Stack